5 steps to prequalifying subcontractors

 2. Listen up

 Onsite chat between workers can be one of your most valuable resources for prequalifying a subcontractor.
-Employees will begin talking if the owner is struggling to make payroll each week or if they beginning refinancing to increase cash flow.
-The selling of equipment, missing payments for materials and he overall financial condition of a business can start raising red flags with employees and they will begin talking to their co-workers in search of answers.
+Employees will begin talking if the owner is struggling to make payroll each week or if they begin refinancing to increase cash flow.
+The selling of equipment, missing payments for materials and the overall financial condition of a business can start raising red flags with employees and they will begin talking to their co-workers in search of answers.
 If you're considering signing a contract with a business it is important to be aware of the signs and be tactical about your approach.

 3. Evaluate the subcontractor